All Episodes

 By the way, out in Wyoming, Liz Cheney's running for Congress.

-And uh I really hope that she will uh get that gig.
+And I really hope that she will get that gig.

 Now, with all the talk about the Democrats and what's happening on their side, Bernie Sanders supporters actually shut down a Hillary event.

-But don't look now, the Democratic Party's inevitable nominee at another one of her campaign events shut down.
+But don't look now, the Democratic Party's inevitable nominee had another one of her campaign events shut down.

-Now, just days after Donald Trump sowed up the nomination, who would have thought with 17 candidates the Republicans would finish ahead of Hillary Clinton, even with the delegate corruption of the superdelegates that they have, which pretty much guaranteed her the nomination.
+Now, just days after Donald Trump sewed up the nomination, who would have thought with 17 candidates, the Republicans would finish ahead of Hillary Clinton, even with the delegate corruption of the superdelegates that they have, which pretty much guaranteed her the nomination.

 It was a largely Latino crowd in Monterey Park, and Clinton weathered the interruption after interruption after interruption.

-Among the chance protesters were shouting is release the transcripts, referring to the transcripts of speeches she made to Goldman Sachs, which each one she made more money in one 30 minute, one hour speech Than most people make in three or four years for crying out loud.
+Among the chans protesters were shouting is release the transcripts, referring to the transcripts of speeches she made to Goldman Sachs, which each one, she made more money in one 30-minute, one-hour speech than most people make in three or four years for crying out loud.

 Sanders warned that the Democrats may not unify behind Hillary.